 We've been collecting vintage patches for decades.
-We scour flea markets, garage sales, and estate sales for mint condition patches.
+We scour flea markets, garage sales, and ex-dictators estate sales for mint condition patches.
 Now that we've been around, collectors sell us their vintage patches as well.

 Besides being longtime collectors of vintage patches, we're also cap customizers.
 We let you choose the exact vintage patch and cap combination you want, and then we custom sew your chosen patch and cap together here in California.
-We carefully select each and eveyone of our vintage patches.
+We carefully select each and everyone of our vintage patches.
 We've been collecting for years, and we only buy mint-condition vintage patches that are around twenty years-old.
 Plus, boxstores are where evil clowns hang out during union breaks – or so we've heard.

 How often do you stock fresh vintage patches?